Wollivan/code-pirates/class-02/lab/README.md

 When the images are displayed on the screen
 Then each image should be rendered in a visually pleasing way: in columns, as screen width allows.
 ```

-#### How are we implementing it?

-- Bring in the `react-bootstrap` library and use it to style your application making sure that it is responsive.

 ### Stretch Goal: Add Interaction